uwcvis/cvis2025/_pages/call-for-papers.md

 # Poster Presentation
 Accept-poster papers are required to be present in person at DC 1301 on campus of **University of Waterloo**.
-A poster template can be downloaded here: [poster template](https://docs.google.com/presentation/d/13DWwser0PpAAf2ovwkDqwRDEuJ6ERlvC/edit?usp=sharing&ouid=106340322616558895574&rtpof=true&sd=true).
+A poster template can be downloaded here (posters' dimensions are 4'x 5'): [poster template](https://docs.google.com/presentation/d/13DWwser0PpAAf2ovwkDqwRDEuJ6ERlvC/edit?usp=sharing&ouid=106340322616558895574&rtpof=true&sd=true).